TomNisbet/sap-plus/docs/_docs/design-500-pc-stack-pointer.md

 excerpt: "Program Counter and Stack Pointer for the SAP-Plus computer"
 ---

-The Program Counter (PC) and Stack Pointer (SP)Module implements two unrelated resisters.
+The Program Counter (PC) and Stack Pointer (SP) Module implements two unrelated registers.
 There are no interconnections or dependencies between the PC and SP, so they are co-located only because each design is simple and both could be implemented together on a single board.

 [![Program Counter and Stack Pointer](../../assets/images/pc-sp-module-small.png "program counter and stack pointer module")](../../assets/images/pc-sp-module.png)